Take a tour?

 A. In 1965, Clotilde Irvine Moles and Olivia Irvine Dodge, the youngest Irvine daughters, donated the house and property to the State of Minnesota.
 Horace Hills Irvine died in 1947 and Mrs. Irvine remained at the Residence until her death in 1964.

 A. Yes.
-Governor Dayton currently lives in the home full time with his dogs Mingo and Itasca.
+Governor Walz currently lives in the home full time with the First Lady Gwen Walz and their two children, Hope and Gus.

-A. A total of 26 children: The four Irvine children and, as of 2013, 22 First Family children.
+A. A total of 28 children: The four Irvine children and 24 First Family children.

 A. There are five staff members: the residence manager, the assistant manager, the chef, the housekeeper and the groundskeeper.